aljazkovac/from-nand-to-tetris/Readme.md

-This is the repository for the [Nand2Tetris](https://www.nand2tetris.org/) course.
-In this course, we build a computer from scratch using only NAND gates.
+This is the repository for the [Nand2Tetris](https://www.nand2tetris.org/) courses.
+In the first course, we build a computer from scratch using only NAND gates.

 Part 1 of the course covers the following topics:

 - Boolean Logic and Boolean Arithmetic
 - Logic Gates